Hello and Welcome!

 • Support writing that advocates a spiritual response to our ecological crisis.

-• Investigate your conditioning and beliefs to align with your authentic self.
+• Investigate your conditioning and beliefs and bring them into alignment with your authentic self.

 • Cultivate a space to observe your humanity from your divinity.